-The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2022 and December 31, 2021, by Deloitte & Touche LLP, the Company's independent registered public accounting firm.
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2023 and December 31, 2022, by Deloitte & Touche LLP, the Company's independent registered public accounting firm.

 Fiscal Year Ended

-Fee Category 2 2022 2021
+Fee Category - 2023 2022

-(in thous ands)
+(in the ousands)

-Audit Fees (1) \$ 1,630 \$ 3,175
+Audit Fees (1) \$ 1,979 \$ 1,630

-All Other Fees (2) \$ 2
+All Other Fees (2) \$ 2 \$ 2

-Total Fees \$ 1,632 \$ 3,175
+Total Fees \$ 1,981 \$ 1,632

 (1) Audit fees consist of fees for professional services provided in connection with the audit of our annual consolidated financial statements, reviews of our quarterly condensed consolidated financial statements, and statutory and regulatory filings or engagements.
-For the fiscal year ended December 31, 2021, this category also included fees for services provided in connection with our initial public offering.